Korea e-Sports Association: 2010 match-fixing

 In April 2010, eleven Starcraft players were implicated for match-fixing during the 2009 e-Sports season.
 The Sanction Subcommittee of KeSPA banned them from playing e-Sports in the future, and those implicated are due to be charged in criminal courts by KeSPA, as well as professional gaming teams.
 Along with progamers, the owners of over twelve illegal gambling websites, and former players and staff members will be charged.
 It is alleged that players were bribed to leak information, or lose games, allowing owners of the illegal gambling site to obtain huge profits.
 There was an outcry in Korea following these developments.

 2015 match-fixing

 A 2016 article in Kotaku said that two KeSPA players, Lee "Life" Seung-hyun and Jung "Bbyong" Woo-yong, were indicted for match-fixing along with seven other people.
 The article said that "Life" who was one of the most dominant StarCraft II players in the world was charged with receiving 70,000,000 won (about US$62,000) for intentionally losing two KeSPA Cup matches in 2015.

 A 2016 article in Kotaku said that the tournament where "Bbyong" intentionally lost a match was GSL Season 1 in 2015.

+2026 Esports Nations Cup controversy

+In April 2026, it was reported in Seoul Sport that the Esports Foundation, the organizers of the Esports Nations Cup, was attempting to force players into some of South Korea's rosters for the multi-title, nation-focused event scheduled to be held in Riyadh, Saudi Arabia in November.
+KeSPA was appointed as South Korea's "National Team Partner" for the Esports Nations Cup in March 2026, giving them rights to select each title's coaches and rosters that would represent the country.
+KeSPA would argue that the moves were "incompatible" with the already existing selection processes for rosters like it had done with the Asian Games, with the Korean Sport & Olympic Committee (KSOC) also stating that South Korea's national representatives could only be selected by official means.
+Ultimately, the Esports Foundation would not move forward with KeSPA as South Korea's National Team Partner.